junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Angels are dying/going extinction because of ABD (caused by Darkness), Cas goes to investigate and tries to help/save angels, gets infested too.
 They find a vague lore about the purest/brightest light to be able to purify/save/cure angel disease.
 They thought it's Michael or Lucifer or the two of them together, take turn trying them out, getting them out of cage, asking for their help.
 Making them cooperate with each other, but Michael/Lucifer want to destroy the world together.
 Dean/Sam jump in to stop them, getting themselves killed and exploded, and the self-sacrifice explosion turn into the brightest light that cure the angels in Heaven.
 Cas goes to Heaven to get Dean/Sam back, but he's not cured yet.
 Dean personally uses his soul power (the brightest love) to cure Cas.
 All problems solved, HE.

-In between the main plots, because the Heaven is crumbling down without angel guards, souls coming down to Earth, they get to meet with ghosts of people they lost in the past: the Novaks, the Winchesters, Jo/Ellen/Ash/Bobby, Charlie (like casual episodes in a SPN season) → move to Timestamps, because not directly related to the main storyline
+In between the main plots, because the Heaven is crumbling down without angel guards, souls coming down to Earth, they get to meet with ghosts of people they lost in the past: the Novaks, the Winchesters, Jo/Ellen/Ash/Bobby, Charlie (like casual episodes in a SPN season) ~~→ move to Timestamps, because not directly related to the main storyline~~ → it may looks random and casual but actually important to the main plot because when they take back control from Michael/Lucifer, instead of using the Babe as a reminder of they have a home and loved by each other, they have all those friends and family there for them, know they're loved and cared and remembered and mattered to/by so many people, that's never a war of them against the world, they have all those people fighting with them.

 ### Outline curve